New coronavirus testing lab will produce faster, cheaper results for D.C.-area universities

 Starting in March, the new space — housed on the campus of Gallaudet University in Northeast Washington — will analyze tests from that school, along with American, Catholic and Marymount universities under a new consortium.

 The universities will initially use the lab to process 5,000 tests per week — in some cases, as a supplement to other means of testing.
-Catholic University, for example, will use the mobile lab to perform surveillance testing while still administering nasal-swab tests to students and employees who show symptoms.
+Catholic University, for example, will use the mobile lab to perform surveillance testing while still administering nasal-swab tests to studentswho show symptoms.

 But officials say the number of tests processed in the mobile lab will steadily grow as schools continue to try to curb the coronavirus’s spread.